zyang888/SQLDEV300_HW2/README.md

 `$res | Select-Object -Property County, State, LastDay, Delta |  ConvertTo-Json -Depth 1 | Out-File -FilePath $fileName`

 ## 6. Describe (in a couple paragraphs) a hypothetical use for this JSON report/export
 Great lesson to process data and generate report using JSON to store and transfer data.
+It can be used in cases where server handles client request to get and process data.
+The JSON file can be later used to (1) construct new table on SQL server, and (2) transmitted to the client for post-processing and visualization.